jwist/hastaLaVista/README.md

     python3 -m http.server 5474 --bind localhost

 if you prefer to use python build in webserver.
-This is particularly useful to visualize old results without having to fire an R session.
+This is particularly useful to visualize old results without having to fire up an R session.

 ### large files